CooperStansbury/cell_cycle/pipelines/DeepCycle/README.md

 - `DeepCycle/` – model weights, outputs, and diagnostic plots

 ## Usage
 Edit variables in `run_deepcycle.sh` to point to your data and submit with `sbatch`.
 A GPU‑equipped node is recommended.
+The script expects an input expression matrix and produces phase estimates and diagnostic plots under the `DeepCycle/` directory.